 The HIA Charitable Foundation was introduced in 2012 to provide assistance to a wide range of initiatives across a broad spectrum of worthy causes.
 This philanthropic ideal is the cornerstone of the foundation.
-In its first two years it raised $400,000, providing much-needed funds for specific research into mesothelioma, and for shelter for the homeless.
-(See Who We Support).
+The Foundation has donated over $1 Million to charities providing much-needed funds for specific research into mesothelioma, and for shelter for the homeless and funding mental health improvement.
+(See Who We Support)

-The Foundation (HIACF) has a new initiative to tackle a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
+The Foundation (HIACF) is committed to tackling mental health in our industry.
+It is a nation-wide condition that affects one in four people in the residential construction industry: depression, anxiety and substance abuse.
 (See Who We Support).

 Now, HIACF aims to empower and support the wider network of members and their families who may be experiencing difficulties.
 We urge HIA members from all areas to take up this cause and help support colleagues in need.

 HIA - Beyond Blue Mental Health in the Workplace